Volkswagen sells its car plant in Xinjiang, citing ‘economic reasons’

 In 2018, a US State Department official accused China of detaining at least 800,000 “and possibly more than 2 million” Uyghurs and members of other Muslim minorities in internment camps in the region.

-China has described the facilities as “vocational training centers” and claimed in 2019 that such centers had been closed.
+China has described the facilities as “vocational training centers” and said in 2019 that such centers had been closed.

 Volkswagen has faced criticism from rights activists for owning a plant in Xinjiang, but it has said there were no signs that forced labor had taken place in the facility.
 The company said a visit to the plant by executives in February 2023 gave “no indication of any human rights violations or wider issues around working conditions.”